ETA SA: ETA/Valjoux 7750

+The Powermatic 80 is a movement designed and produced by ETA SA.
+The movements feature is to have 80 hours of power reserve, hence the name.
+This technology of movement was first announced at Baselworld in 2012.
+Today, the Powermatic 80 movement is mostly used by brands in the Swatch Group, like Tissot, Hamilton and Certina.

+The accuracy of the movement is said to be -2 / +8 sec. per day.

 Anti-monopoly investigation

 In 2003 the Swiss Competition Commission launched an investigation into the business practices of ETA SA after Nicolas Hayek, then chairman of ETA parent The Swatch Group Ltd., announced in 2002 that ETA would shortly stop supplying ébauches (partial watch movements) to companies outside The Swatch Group.
 Competitors complained that this would effectively put them out of business.
-Hayek countered that Swiss watch making companies must begin to invest in their own movement-making capabilities because it was detrimental to the long term health of the Swiss watchmaking industry to rely on one supplier, ETA, for the bulk of ébauche and parts production.
+Hayek countered that Swiss watch making companies must begin to invest in their own movement-making capabilities because it was detrimental to the long-term health of the Swiss watchmaking industry to rely on one supplier, ETA, for the bulk of ébauche and parts production.
 The Swiss Competition Commission ordered ETA to continue supplying ébauches to companies outside The Swatch Group during the investigation.